vats98754/Quantization-DLops/README.md

-# MLOps Deep Learning Project with Quantization
+# Object Detection using Quantization and DLOps

 This project demonstrates an end-to-end MLOps setup for a deep learning model, focusing on quantization.
 We utilize GitHub Actions for CI/CD, MLflow for model monitoring, and DVC for data & model versioning.